Site Overlay

 Registered Nurse Healthcare Taxonomy Code 163WP0809X

-As of today, the following are the total number of Adult Psychiatric/Mental Health Registered Nurses nationally, in your state, and near your location.
+As of today, the following are the total number of Adult Psychiatric/Mental Health Registered Nurses nationally, in your State, and near your location.

 Medicare

-The following are the total number of Adult Psychiatric/Mental Health Registered Nurses who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Adult Psychiatric/Mental Health Registered Nurses who accept Medicare in your State, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Adult Psychiatric/Mental Health Registered Nurses do?